 2. The coronavirus hit a huge country, which is China.
 The toll from China’s viral epidemic spiked on Monday, January 27, to 80 dead with hundreds of new infections despite extraordinary quarantines and travel bans, as foreign governments struggle to help their trapped citizens.

 3. The coronavirus can quickly spread.
 According to NBC reports, the human coronavirus can spread from one infected person to another through the following means:

 - Close personal contact, such as touching or shaking hands

 - Touching an object or surface with the virus on it, then touching your mouth, nose, or eyes before washing your hands.

 How to prevent coronavirus transmission?

-While the country remains to have zero confirmed cases of the coronavirus, the Philippine government has now increased its preventive measures to keep the 2019-nCoV from crossing our border.
+While the country remains to have zero confirmed cases of the coronavirus, the Philippine government has now increased its preventive measures to keep the COVID-19 from crossing our border.
 Along with government officials, health institutions and medical experts are urging Filipinos always to practice good hygiene, as it could help them stay healthy and free from any sickness, particularly the flu-like symptoms of the coronavirus.
 You can protect yourself and your family from novel coronavirus by regularly practicing the following:

 1. Wash your hands frequently and thoroughly

 Take the age-old handwashing advice of the Department of Health (DOH) to wash hands with soap and water for at least 40 to 60 seconds.
 If soap and water are not available, you may also use a hand sanitizer or 70% alcohol.

 Make sure to cook eggs and meat and prepare your food correctly and thoroughly.
 Also, be reminded to practice safe food preparation to minimize bacterial growth.